-Our analysis of the behaviour of a hydrogen transport sector within a general equilibrium model of the economy provides several important insights.
-Under reference conditions (that is, in the absence of taxes or a climate policy), hydrogen fuel cell vehicles would have to reach a markup of less than 1.5 over conventional vehicles to penetrate the US market before 2100.
-However, even if hydrogen vehicles do penetrate the market, carbon emissions for the USA increase slightly because coal is used to produce the hydrogen and there is no incentive to sequester the carbon when the hydrogen is produced in the absence of climate policy.
+Our analysis of the behavior of a hydrogen transport sector within a general equilibrium model of the economy provides several important insights.
+Under reference conditions (that is, in the absence of taxes or a climate policy), hydrogen fuel cell vehicles would have to reach a markup of less than 1.5 over conventional technology vehicles to penetrate the U.S. market before 2100.
+However, even if hydrogen vehicles do penetrate the market, carbon emissions for the US are reduced only slightly because coal is used to produce the hydrogen and there is no incentive to sequester the carbon when the hydrogen is produced in the absence of climate policy.

-The existing fuel tax structure in Europe favours the entry of hydrogen transportation, even when hydrogen is taxed at the same rate as gasoline.
-This is because the hydrogen vehicles are more efficient, and for a given tax rate per unit of energy, this implies a lower tax per vehicle mile travelled.
-Entry is possible in the middle of the century when hydrogen vehicles are twice as expensive as conventional vehicles, when the fuel taxes based on energy content of the fuel are equal.
+The existing fuel tax structure in Europe favors the entry of hydrogen transportation, even when hydrogen is taxed at the same rate as gasoline.
+This is because the hydrogen vehicles are more efficient, and for a given tax rate per unit of energy, this implies a lower tax per vehicle mile traveled.
+Entry is possible in Europe in the middle of the century when hydrogen vehicles are twice as expensive as conventional vehicles when the fuel taxes based on energy content of the fuel are equal.
 If hydrogen fuel were not taxed at all, then hydrogen vehicles could enter if they were less than four times as expensive as conventional vehicles, but this would mean that European governments would lose fuel tax revenue.
-It is perhaps unrealistic to assume that the governments could afford to forego fuel tax revenues, especially if hydrogen became the dominant transportation fuel.
+It is perhaps unrealistic to assume that the governments could afford to forego hydrogen tax revenues, especially if hydrogen became the dominant transportation fuel.
 On the other hand, it may also be unrealistic to consider this tax rate as fixed.
+As the price of gasoline increases, European governments would be able to collect the equivalent revenue with lower tax rates and they would probably face increasing pressure to lower the rate.

-A carbon-constraining policy favours the entry of hydrogen transportation to some extent.
-A 550 ppmv stabilisation policy increases the maximum vehicle mark-up that allows entry in Europe from 3.0 to 4.0.
-In the USA, it increases the maximum mark-up by 0.3, to a maximum mark-up of 1.7.
+A carbon constraining policy favors the entry of hydrogen transportation to some extent.
+A 550 ppmv stabilization policy increases the maximum vehicle markup that allows entry in Europe from 3.0 to 4.0.
+In the USA, it increases the maximum markup by 0.3, to a maximum markup of 1.7.

-If advanced biofuel technology is not available so that it does not compete with hydrogen transportation technology, the favourable effect is much larger.
-If the 550 ppmv stabilisation policy is imposed in the absence of advanced biofuels, hydrogen transportation can penetrate the US market with a vehicle mark-up of up to 3.0.
-This scenario is the most favourable for hydrogen transportation in the USA.
+If advanced biofuel technology is not available and does not compete with hydrogen transportation technology, the favorable effect is much larger.
+If the 550 ppmv stabilization policy is imposed in the absence of advanced biofuels, hydrogen transportation can penetrate the U.S. market with a vehicle markup of up to 3.0.
+This scenario is the most favorable for hydrogen transportation in the USA.